 Back in the day, bland was the name of the game.
 But globalization has meant global influence among seasonings and spices, so miso-rubbed turkey or harissa-spiked cranberry sauce could very well show up at your Thanksgiving this year.

 Although sales on the day after Thanksgiving have been around since the 1950s, it seems that every year, Black Friday deals start earlier and earlier.
-What used to be a day filled of eating your leftovers from the day before has turned into a shopping spree of a day, and as time goes on, the deals seem to emerge just after Halloween.
-And don’t get us started on Cyber Monday.
+What used to be a day filled with eating your leftovers from the day before has turned into a shopping spree of a day, and as time goes on, the deals seem to emerge just after Halloween.
+And don't get us started on Cyber Monday.

-You may not have studied the Great Cranberry Scare of 1959 in history class, but fear of herbicide in cranberries that year led the nation to panic—and serve applesauce instead at Thanksgiving.
+You may not have studied the Great Cranberry Scare of 1959 in history class, but fear of herbicide in cranberries that year led the nation to panic—and serve applesauce instead at Thanksgiving meals.
 Meanwhile, a predicted 2015 pumpkin shortage sent home bakers into a tizzy.
 Somehow, as a nation, we have persevered.

 The first documented turkey trot supposedly took place in 1896 in Buffalo, NY, and it became an annual tradition in 1947.
 But it's only been in recent years that a charity run has been part of many family's Thanksgiving traditions.
 Between 2012 and 2015 alone the number of registered turkey trots increased by 400 percent.